mal-lang/mal-simulator/README.md

 Why are not just all nodes necessary?

-**Answer**: To be able to have structures in the attack graph where steps are required in some conditions, but not in other conditions.
+**Answer**: To be able to have structures in the attack graph where steps are required in some but not all conditions.

 **Example**: If you have encrypted data, you need to first decrypt them in order to access them.
 However, if they’re not encrypted you can just access the data directly, meaning that the decryption step is unnecessary